 In the guide below, you’ll discover everything from things to do in Schull to where to eat, sleep and drink in what is one of the most beautiful towns in Cork.

 Some quick need-to-knows about Schull

 Although a visit to Schull in West Cork is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 Schull is located on the southwest coast of West Cork.
 Dominated by the backdrop of Mount Gabriel, it’s on the edge of a sheltered harbour on the Mizen Peninsula.
-It takes just a under two hours to reach Schull from Cork city.
+It takes just under two hours to reach Schull from Cork city.

 2. A fine base for exploring

 Schull is handy village to base yourself in as it’s very close to some of the best things to see and do in West Cork.
-Right on the coast of the Mizen Peninsula, you can easily explore more of the peninsula including the beaches and mighty Mizen Head, as well as further afield to Baltimore harbour and its islands.
+Right on the coast of the Mizen Peninsula, you can easily explore more of the area, including the beaches and mighty Mizen Head, as well as further afield to Baltimore harbour and its islands.